Use time and billing software to create more accurate invoices and automate your accounting processes. Learn what to look for and how to get started.

 Accurate time tracking on hourly and estimated contracts

-The right software will allow you to track billable and non billable hours, making it far less likely that your clients try to push back on the invoice.
-Even if it’s higher than the original estimate (and as long a you communicate along the way), you can show where your time was spent.
+The right software will allow you to track billable and non-billable hours, making it far less likely that your clients try to push back on the invoice.
+Even if it’s higher than the original estimate (and as long as you communicate along the way), you can show where your time was spent.

 Note that we’re using the word “accurate” here for tracked time.
 It’s almost impossible to track every minute.
 However, your invoices shouldn’t be based on wild hourly estimates, either.
 You could either miss hours and lose money that you should have earned, or overbill clients and ruin the relationship.
 To that end, a good hourly time tracker will allow you to enter time manually, or have a stopwatch feature that records and tracks your time.

 Reduce time spent on accounting and invoicing and free up hours for more work

 In business, the time you spend on paid work is known as your “utilization time” or “billable hours”.
 These are the hours you spend any given week on contracts that earn you money.
 Outside of that are your “non-billable” hours.
 The more hours you spend on non-billable work, the lower your utilization rate.
 And the lower your utilization rate, the lower your revenue will be.